Knowing some general types of small difference between words can help particular word pairs to be distinguished more easily

 The next pair above (important/essential) have different strengths of meaning.
 The word essential means very important.
 Because the idea of “very” is already present in the meaning of essential, users of English are often advised to avoid saying *very essential ( see 98.
 “Very”, “Much” and “Very Much”).
-Other pairs like this (the stronger one being the second) are frightened/terrified and bright/brilliant.
+Other pairs like this (the stronger one being the second) are dirty/filthy, frightened/terrified, happy/ecstatic, large/huge and bright/brilliant.

 With the pair walk/stride we have a very common type of meaning difference, but one that is often quite hard to spot: generality.
 Walking is more general than striding; striding is one of many ways of walking.
 We can prove this by checking that all striding is walking but not all walking is striding.
 In the same way, vehicle is more general than car and below is more general than under.
 See also graph/graphic and behave/behave oneself in the post 114.
 Tricky Word Contrasts 3.

-Words that differ in collocation may have no meaning difference at all, but simply accompany different partner words (a more detailed explanation of collocation is obtainable from the Learning Materials page within this blog, and see also 111.
-Words with Their Own Preposition).
-The word great above typically partners the abstract nouns importance, difficulty and deal, while large would be preferred with number and payment (see 108.
+Words that differ in collocation may have no meaning difference at all, but simply accompany different partner words.
+The word great in the list above typically partners the abstract nouns importance, difficulty and deal, while large would be preferred with number and payment (see 108.
 Formal & Informal Words).
-The difference between make and do is also often one of collocation: we make a decision, for example, but do research (see 141.
-Ways of Using MAKE).
+The difference between make and do is also often one of collocation: we make a decision, for example, but do research (see 173.
+“Do Research” or “Make Research”?).

 The verbs install/instil both mean “establish” or “place”, but they seem to differ in what they establish.
 We install physical things, especially machinery, and we instil mental ideas, such as attitudes and beliefs.
 The difference can be called one of subject/object type: machinery and ideas are different types of object of similar verbs.
 A similar difference may distinguish take place and exist: for an explanation see 132.
 Tricky Word Contrasts 4 (item #1).